 Our largest market is related to saving utility costs for residential homes and commercial buildings.

 A majority of the heat gain in a home comes from the ceiling above in warmer months as a result of heat transfer from an attic space:

 While most homes have one of many different types of conventional insulation, conventional insulation alone cannot stop the transfer of radiant heat into living spaces.
 Conventional insulation is designed to absorb heat up to a certain amount.
 Once the conventional insulation reaches its holding capacity (saturation), the heat is then transferred completely through into the living areas below.

-A RadiantGUARD® reflective foil insulation BLOCKS 97% of radiant heat transfer when placed between the roof and the living spaces below.
+A RadiantGUARD® radiant barrier foil insulation BLOCKS 97% of radiant heat transfer when placed between the roof and the living spaces below.

 Winter will be here before you know it and that means you need to be prepared for snow and ice and the potentially damaging effects it can have on your residential home.

 While the visual effects of an ice dam are undeniably beautiful, the physical effects to your roofing system can be extremely damaging to a roof, gutters, paint, drywall, and your underlying framing structure.
 This damage can also eventually lead to the growth of dangerous molds.